paulshir/coreos-hyperv/README.md

 $cluster | Start-CoreosCluster
 ```

 It is also good to ssh into the VMs and check if the cluster vms are talking to each other.
 You can test this by running the command `etcdctl set /foo bar`.
-This command should fail if the cluster isn't working properly but if it works you can ssh into another VM and run `etcdctl get /foo` to see if it has propegated.
+This command should fail if the cluster isn't working properly but if it works you can ssh into another VM and run `etcdctl get /foo` to see if it has propagated.
 The result should be `bar`

 ## Configuration ##
 ### General Configuration ###